 PensionsEurope strongly refuses the introduction of an FTT and invites the enhanced co-operating countries to dismiss the FTT.
 However, should the tax be introduced, then pension funds and financial institutions managing assets on their behalf should be exempt from its application.
 Pension beneficiaries, who are already severely affected by the crisis, should not pay for a financial crisis that neither they nor the pension funds caused.

-In our input (of May 2021) to the European Commission, PensionsEurope supports the Commission’s objective to simplify the life of taxpayers operating in the single market and we welcome the review of the VAT rules.
-In general, we believe all pension fund participants should be protected from unnecessary VAT burdens, regardless the character of the schemes as well as the Member State in which the services are being received.
+The Commission consulted early 2021 on a potential initiative to review VAT rules for financial and insurance services.
+In our answer (of May 2021) to the consultation, PensionsEurope indicates its support to the Commission’s objective to simplify the life of taxpayers operating in the Single Market and we welcome the review of the VAT rules.
+In general, we believe all pension fund participants should be protected from unnecessary VAT burdens, regardless the character of the schemes as well as the Member States in which the services are being received.
 The current exemption for special investment funds should be extended to all pension schemes.

 Finally, we believe that establishing a cross-border investment-friendly tax environment in the EU not only requires removing unfair tax treatment but also introducing tax incentives.